Hammam Spa Tips – Our Surreal Moroccan Massage Experience

 Hammam Spa Tips

-Once we got inside, we had second thoughts.
+Once we got inside the traditional hammam on this small street in the middle of the Medina, we had second thoughts.
 What were we thinking?
-We didn’t even know what a hammam was?
-And we definitely had no clue what the etiquette is at one of these things?
+We didn’t even know what a hammam was.
+And we definitely had no clue what the Hammam etiquette was at one of these things.

 Going to any old Hammam on the street in Morocco isn’t an easy experience.
-It’s not like a luxury hotel or spa in North America where you can ask questions and they walk you through with kid gloves.
+It’s not like a luxury hotel in North America or the Caribbean where you can ask questions and they walk you through with kid gloves.
 It’s not like a five-star hotel in the Middle East where everything is meticulous.
 Instead, you are on your own to figure it out.
+Nobody tells you what to do.
 But we are here to keep you from making the same mistakes that we did.
 Follow these tips and you’ll be ready to duck into an authentic Hammam in Morocco.

 What is a Hammam?